xitongzou/StockSimWebApp/README.md

 Run `npm run build` from the root to build the app and run `node server` to get the server up and running.
 By default it starts up on `http://localhost:9000/`.

+If you would like to debug the app, run `npm start` instead.

 -Tong Zou